akasimdave/js-calc1/README.md

 # js-calc1
-A simple calculator built with JavaScript (Learning JavaScript)
+A simple calculator built with JavaScript